visgl/tsc/CHARTER.md

 # vis.gl Charter

 Vis.gl aims to provide an open-source JavaScript framework for high-performance visualizations of large datasets on the web.
-It prioritizes strong support for geospatial data visualization, while also being flexible to cater to diverse non-geospatial visualization needs.
+It prioritizes strong support for geospatial data visualization, while also being flexible enough to cater to diverse non-geospatial visualization needs.
 It is designed to make advanced visualization techniques accessible to a wide range of developers by providing a user-friendly API and well-documented framework.

 ## Section 0: Guiding Principles